alokrkmv/illumio/README.md

 #### Time and Space complexity analysis
 1. The time complexity of the code is O(N) where N is the number of log lines in each chunk for a particular process
-2. As the entire lookup table is stored in memory space complexity is O(N) where N is the size of the lookup table.
+2. As the entire lookup table is stored in memory space complexity is O(T) where T is the size of the lookup table.
 In the current implementation, I am not loading logs into memory and each process is reading and processing the logs one line at a time hence the space complexity of log processing is O(1).
 #### Scope of Improvement

 1. Fault tolerance can be added to respin a new worker process in case an existing one dies.